Be prepared for the NIS2 Directive

 The EU's goal is to protect the common market

 The purpose of the new NIS2 directive is to protect the EU common market.
 The EU, with its 27 member states, is today a global leader in digital markets and infrastructure.
 The threats directed towards the Union increasingly come from hostile state-sponsored actors.
-This has meant that the EU will step up efforts to enhance the quality of European systematic information security and increase the protection of the digital structures and systems in both IT and OT.
+This has meant the EU will step up efforts to enhance the quality of European systematic information security and increase the protection of digital structures and systems in both IT and OT.
 The threats against these structures can, in addition to visible sabotage, involve taking down systems completely or disrupting and distorting their functions so that, for example, measuring devices deliver wrong values.

 The expansion of NIS2 is greater than many realise.
 Aside from the hefty sanctions awaiting those who ignore the new requirements, the number of businesses that are covered by the directive has become many times larger.
 Many hundred Swedish companies in the manufacturing sector alone will be affected.
 Moreover, food production, companies providing material and technology to the space industry, all kinds of digital services and chemical factories must now also comply with the NIS2 Directive